ayesc9000/TabWizardControlCore/README.md

 # TabWizardControl Core

 A simple wizard control for Windows Forms, built off of a TabControl.
-This is a .NET 8+ port of the original TabWizardControl made by Nils Måsén for .NET Framework.
+This is a .NET 8+ port of the original TabWizardControl made by Nils Mï¿½sï¿½n for .NET Framework.

 <p align="center">
     <a href="Screenshots/Designer.png">